-Bristol is a fairly simple location to get around, when you have grasped the layout of the place and understand the layout with the help of some local landmarks you will be able to get round with ease.
-You can discoverer a lot of the area on foot but ensure not to venture into unknown territory at night.
-If you want to cover more ground in Bristol there are some other alternatives to get around.
-There are safe and reliable buses where passes can be attained to include multiple journeys.
-There is also the alternative to use Bristol Taxis, where you can seek local knowledge from your driver.
+Bristol is not a difficult city to navigate, once you have an eye for the place and you are familiar with a couple of landmarks you should be able to navigate around with ease.
+You can cover a lot of the city on foot but be sure to stick to popular and familiar areas after dark.
+If you want to travel greater distances across Bristol there are a few more options.
+There are safe and reliable buses where passes can be bought to include multiple trips on more than one day.
+There are some fantastic Car Hire deals in Bristol, there is also the option to use Bristol Taxis, where the driver can offer up local knowledge.
 What ever method you use to explore Bristol make sure you see as much of the city as your can.

 If you wish to reside in Bristol more than one night you will need to find a place to stay.
 Bristol offers a broad range of places to stay these includes high end, deluxed locations to more modest hotels, B&Bs and hostels.
 If you are a business traveller ensure the hotel you decide to select has the business facilites that suit your needs, check the area location is good as traffic in Bristol can cause problems at certain times of the day.
 If you are looking for a prestigious hotel to stay at there is a selection of top chain and independent hotels.
 Bristol also offers a good selection of lower star hotels that offer simple but functional facilities for visitors to the city.
 If you are visiting on a small budget there is a number of hostels and guest houses in the city which are a fine place to sleep overnight.
 Whatever accommodation type you select in Bristol ensure you take time to seek out deals that are available on countless travel web sites, often when there is a big event on in town.